ash-teach/dgl-204/docs/dgl204-2023fa/week-08.md

 ### Other collection types
 There are a few other  collections that are useful for specific applications: `Set` is an unordered collection of _distinct_ elements; and `Map` collects key-value pairs, where keys are guaranteed unique.
 Both `Set` and `Map` also have mutable versions: `MutableSet` and `MutableMap`.

+> **Important note**: `Map` (the collection type) and `map` (the method/function - see below) are *different* things!
+It's easy to confuse them, since we're introducing them at the same time, but just remember that case matters here!
+Uppercase M `Map` is always the collection type and lowercase m `map` is always the function.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gGcxsaaFeDw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>